Dan Hicks MA (Oxon), Ph.D. (Bristol), MCIfA, FSA

-Dan Hicks is Associate Professor and Curator in the School of Archaeology and the Pitt Rivers Museum.
-He is a Fellow of St Cross College.
-He is also Lecturer in Archaeology and Anthropology at St John's College, a Fellow of the Society of Antiquaries of London (FSA) and a full Member of the Institute for Archaeologists (MCIfA).
+Dan Hicks is Associate Professor in the School of Archaeology, Curator of Archaeology at the Pitt Rivers Museum, and a Fellow of St Cross College.
+He is also Lecturer in Archaeology and Anthropology at St John's College, a Fellow of the Society of Antiquaries of London (FSA) and a full Member of the Chartered Institute for Archaeologists (MCIfA).
 Dan is a member of the AHRC Peer Review Council and an elected Trustee of the Society of Antiquaries of London.
 He is the University of Oxford's Junior Proctor Elect for 2017-18.